-In partnership with school districts in Boston, Chelsea, Framingham, Lawrence, Lowell, Malden, New Bedford, Quincy, and Worcester, MA as well as Providence, RI and Hartford, CT, NFTE New England trains teachers to engage students from low-income communities as entrepreneurial thinkers using our innovative, hands-on curriculum.
+In partnership with school districts in Boston, Chelsea, Framingham, Lawrence, Lowell, Malden, New Bedford, Quincy, and Worcester, MA as well as Providence, RI and Hartford, CT, NFTE trains teachers to engage students from low-income communities as entrepreneurial thinkers using our innovative, hands-on curriculum.

 Coffee, bagels and business plans were scattered across 32 workstations in Lowell High’s Little Theater on the morning of November 29, 2015 as 65 Babson College graduate students and 175 Lowell entrepreneurship students came together for a day of coaching and idea generation.